rholway/Deep_Learning_with_Python/DLP_README.md

 * Transform each character into a vector
 * Extract n-grams form words or characters, and transform each n-gram into a vector (this is better for shallow learning, such as regression and random forests)

 Once we have the text vectorized, the deep learning networks can recognize patterns within the combination of vectors.
-This is just like how the deep learning networks recognize patterns within the combination of pixels in covnets.
+This is just like how the deep learning networks recognize patterns within the combination of pixels in convnets.

 Word vectors vs. word embeddings
 * **Word vectors** - one-hot encoding words to create vectors.
 These vectors have to have the same length of the vocabulary, which can get long, so they end up being sparse, binary, high-dimensional, and hardcoded.